Evolution of the HR Function

 HR on Cloud

 A few years ago, during a client interaction, I was surprised by a question on security practices in our company.
 Apparently, the client measured the maturity of their vendors based on the security practices prevalent in the vendor’s premises.
 After all, they wanted to entrust their data with us!
+This scenario vividly illustrates the importance of HR evolution in ensuring not just operational efficiency, but also trust and security in today’s business landscape.

 Nearly five years later, we were asked a similar question where another client evaluated our HR practices at a significant level of detail to gauge our competence.